Piano Concerto (IX Lux)

 Hakola’s large scale works include two oratorios.
 Le Sacrifice is tied in closely with the film of Andrei Tarkovsky.
 It was commissioned by Ircam for a performance in Paris in November 2002, and a new, revised version was heard in Helsinki in 2005.
 Le Sacrifice was one of the three winners of the first Teosto Prize awarded by the Finnish Composers' Copyright Society in 2003.
 Hakola’s other oratorio Song of Songs was premiered on 20 October 2006 at the International Choral Espoo festival.
 Hakola has also written works for mixed choir, and his recent addition to the genre is a 60-minute fantasia De kaspiska tigrarnas Gud (2013) to a text by Stella Parland.

-Hakola has also written vocal and choral music as well as chamber works, the weightiest of them being his three string quartets and the Clarinet Quintet from 1998.
+Hakola has also written vocal and choral music as well as chamber works, the weightiest of them being his four string quartets and the Clarinet Quintet from 1998.
 His chamber works include the Kivi Songs (Kivi-laulut, 2007), Leonardo Etudes for guitar (2007), Kal for electric harp, electronics and chamber ensemble (2008) and Appassionato for cello and piano (2009).
 Kimmo Hakola has been the composer-in-residence of the Joensuu City Orchestra.
 Apart from composing he has also turned towards conducting and acting as a performing artist.
 Hakola has been the Artistic Director of the Musica nova festival in 1999-2006, the Helsinki Chamber Choir in 2005-2007 and the Lux musicae festival since 2015.

 Kimmo Hakola's works have been recorded by Ondine and Innova Records.